Karma Project Grants

 How long will the application take to complete?

 The process is different for each applicant and each project.
-Applicants with a well formulated idea and a pre-existing budget, on average will take about 30 minutes to complete the application.
+Applicants with a well formulated idea and a pre-existing budget, on average will take about one hour to complete the application.

 What are the reporting requirements?